UtrechtUniversity/ricgraph/docs/ricgraph_explorer.md

 ### Results page
 The results page will look different depending what results are shown.
-The figure below shows an example of a part of the skills returned.
+The figure below shows an example of a part of the skills in an organization.
 Click on it to enlarge.

 <img src="images/ricgraph_explorer_result_page.jpg" width="400">

+### Browsing Ricgraph
+You can browse the graph that Ricgraph has obtained by harvesting source systems by clicking on a value in the _value_ column.
+In the figure in section [Results page](#results-page), the search was started with organization _Utrecht University_ (in the first table).
+The _SKILL_ neighbors of _Utrecht University_ are listed in the second table.
+By clicking on e.g. _NVivo_, you will traverse to the _NVivo_ node, and you will see the neighbors of this node.
+This can be repeated as desired.
+It is also possible to start a new search using the buttons _Home_, _Advanced search_, or _Broad search_ in the yellow title bar.

 ### Return to main README.md file
 [Return to main README.md file](../README.md).